syoustra/WhereToEat/README.md

 Database access:
 *	The file is restaurantDB.sql, in the root folder
 *	The PDO connection is the inc folder
+TWO OPTIONS:
+* Edit the inc/credentials.php file
-*	RENAME credentials_template.php file in the inc folder as "credentials.php", and edit it for your particular system
+*	OR ......
+RENAME credentials_template.php file in the inc folder as "credentials.php", and edit it for your particular system

+(I kept the credentials in the repo while also in .gitignore by doing
+     git update-index --assume-unchanged inc/credentials.php)

 Current batch of issues/curiosities...